-1. Check your child's academic planner, review Gradelink (Training video can be found HERE), as well as interim reports and report cards.

-2. Provide educational support by ensuring your child attends school daily, is on time and prepared to learn by having the necessary materials.

-3. Support school rules and work cooperatively with the school, avoiding confrontational and adversarial resolution of grievances.

-4. Be familiar with and follow school procedures found on BFA's website (www.bfacademy.org).

-5. Review BFA's proactive discipline plan with your child.

-6. Complete your volunteer commitment.
+- 1. Check your child's school work, review Gradelink (Training video can be found Here), as well as interim reports and report cards. - 2.
+Provide educational support by ensuring your child attends school daily, is on time and prepared to learn by having the necessary materials. - 3.
+Support school rules and work cooperatively with the school, avoiding confrontational and adversarial resolution of grievances. - 4.
+Be familiar with and follow school procedures found on BFA's website. - 5.
+Review BFA's proactive discipline plan with your child. - 6.
+Complete your volunteer commitment.